tokahuke/ryan/book-of-ryan/src/art-of-ryan/simple-types.md

 ## `null`

 Lastly, but not least, there is the simplest type of all: null.
-Null has only one value: `null` and represents the abscence of something.
+Null has only one value: `null` and represents the absence of something.
 Null is not a boolean or an integer, so it will not behave like, say `false` or `0`.
 Therefore, all these won't work:
 ```ryan
 1 + null                                // error!
 if null then "wrong" else "wronger"     // error!